NVIDIAGameWorks/RayTracingDenoiser/README.md

 NRD is distributed as source as well with a “ready-to-use” library (if used in a precompiled form).

-It can easily be integrated into any DX12, VULKAN or even DX11 engines using 2 methods:
+It can be integrated into any DX12, VULKAN or even DX11 engines using 2 methods:
 1. Native implementation of the NRD API using engine capabilities
 2. Integration via an abstraction layer.
 In this case, the engine should expose native Graphics API pointers for certain types of objects.
 The integration layer, provided as a part of SDK, can be used to simplify this kind of integration